fossabot/myAut2Exe/readme.txt

     But doing so will 'damage' any chinese text strings.
     Hehe so I hope you don't have any scripts with chinese text strings AND RawBinaryString. ;)

-  Anyway i'm somehow fed up with that char conventing crap.
+  Anyway I'm somehow fed up with that char conventing crap.
 Well myAutToExe uses the WinAPI WideCharToMultiByte(GetACP(),...) before saving the file.
 For more details look into SourceCode files (and especially into UTF8.bas) :) Please contact me if you know something to improve that.

 * On Asian system (Chinese, Japan...) that have DBCS(Double Chars Set) enable maAutToExe will not run properly (as maybe other VB6 programs).